atomjoy/laravel/doc/notifications.md

     ->action('Notification Action', url('/'))
     ->line('Thank you for using our application!')
     ->from('barrett@example.com', 'Barrett Blair');
-    // Get recipient email from routeNotificationForMail or manualy
+    // Get recipient email from routeNotificationForMail or manually
     // ->to($notifiable->email);

   return (new MailMessage)->view(